-As recently confirmed by the Federal Trade Commission, the requirement that debt collectors must be truthful applies not only to letters and phone calls, but also to text messages.
-The Federal Trade Commission gave the following text message as an example of an illegal communication:
+As recently confirmed by the Federal Trade Commission, the requirement that debt collectors must be truthful applies not only to letters and phone calls but also to text messages.
+The Federal Trade Commission gave the following text message as an example of illegal communication:

 ALERT!
 YOUR PAYMENT FOR $$ IS SCHEDULED FOR 6/19/15 CALL XXX-XXX-XXXX

 This text violated the law because it does not identify that it is from a debt collector and because it was sent to a consumer who never had any payment arrangements scheduled.

 A debt collector that engages in illegal conduct may be liable for damages.
 If you believe that a debt collector has violated the law, contact a Los Angeles debt collection attorney to learn more about your rights.